Listen To Your Body And Harness The Wisdom Of Physical Intuition

 How to Develop Physical Intuition

-Developing this intuition skill requires practice, patience, and a willingness to listen to your body.
+Developing body intelligence skills requires practice, patience, and a willingness to slow down, pay attention and listen to your body.

 This can be challenging in a world that often prioritizes speed and productivity over self-awareness and introspection.